GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 }
 ```

-from GCS and cache it in Cloud Memorystore for Redis (created in the section below).
+from Cloud Storage and cache it in Cloud Memorystore for Redis (created in the section below).
 Then application will then turn around and fetch it again from Cloud Memorystore for Redis.

-Both the initial retrieval from GCS and the second retrieval from Cloud Memorystore for Redis will be instrumented with OpenCensus so we can inspect the latencies involved in those calls within Stackdriver Trace.
+Both the initial retrieval from Cloud Storage and the second retrieval from Cloud Memorystore for Redis will be instrumented with OpenCensus so we can inspect the latencies involved in those calls within Stackdriver Trace.

 ### Creating a Cloud Memorystore for Redis instance